• Features

 3. Open a new message or an existing conversation on your preferred messaging app

-4. Tap on the text field and select the globe icon to switch to the GIPHY keyboard
+4. Tap on the + icon, then scroll down to select the GIPHY keyboard

 5. Search for the GIF you want to send using the search bar or browse through the categories